-Contributed by Sharon Butler / Like Michael Krebber, I love beginnings and find meaning in irresoluteness.
-Lately, though, in my own work and that of other painters, I have come to appreciate the virtues of more rather than less paint on the canvas.
-It appears that Krebber, now painting in oil, has evolved in a similar way.
-In his eighth show at Greene Naftali, two large diptychs, Doll in Pink and La Poupée, look to question his once emphatic emptiness and doubtfilled beginnings, manifesting more pronounced back-and-forth between layers, edges, shapes and color, more varied brushwork, and, overall, a more intense engagement with paint and brushwork.
+Contributed by Sharon Butler / I used to think about beginnings, doubt, and irresolution.
+Lately, though, in my own work and that of other painters, I’ve come to appreciate more rather than less paint on the canvas.
+It appears that Michael Krebber, now painting in oil, has evolved in a similar direction.
+In his eighth show at Greene Naftali, two large diptychs, Doll in Pink and La Poupe, look to question his once emphatic emptiness, manifesting more pronounced back-and-forth between layers, edges, shapes and color, more varied brushwork, and, overall, a more intense engagement with paint and brushwork.

 Tag: Michael Krebber

 Contributed by Sharon Butler / One of the best things about subletting other people’s studios is being surrounded by unexpected things–books, postcards, odd materials and so forth.
 I recently moved into a new place in Williamsburg, near the Graham Avenue stop on the L train, and happened upon a trove […]